 Plus500 cover Indices from a large selection of European countries as well as the US, Hong Kong markets

 You can trade CFD‘s in the likes of Facebook, Tesla Motors, Amazon and a host of other companies from around the world.

-There are a good selection of options available for you to select from if dealing in option CFD’s is your choice.
+There are a good selection of options available for you to select from.
 You can Call or Put on the UK 100, Apple, Deutsche Bank, to name just a few of the options available.